Allders store in Croydon goes into administration

 - From the section London

 Some 850 jobs are under threat after one of the biggest department stores left in London went into administration.

 Allders has been open in Croydon since 1862 and became the flagship store of a chain across England.

 Croydon Council said the firm had been unable to raise enough working capital.

-The council said it was disappointed that despite its best endeavours, it was unable to stop the company from going into administration.'Heavy blow'
+The council said it was disappointed that despite its best endeavours, it was unable to stop the company from going into administration.

 The department store employs 300 staff directly, while 550 people work for concessions.